Who else is as excited as I am to watch the next episode of Love Is__ on OWN?

 The series is inspired by the real-life love story of the show's creators, husband and wife producers and screenwriters Mara Brock Akil and Salim Akil.

-Mara Brock Akil is the storyteller and producer of some of our favorite shows over the past decade including Girlfriends, The Game, and Being Mary Jane has.
+Mara Brock Akil is the storyteller and producer of some of our favorite shows over the past decade including Girlfriends, The Game, and Being Mary Jane.
 The creative professional recently hit her stride in her new home with the OWN Network, and she is gaining even more die-hard fans.
 Every Tuesday night, Love Is___ gets all the trending Twitter love.

 Mara Brock Akil, Michelle Weaver (Nuri), and Will Catlett (Yasir) recently sat down with The Breakfast Club to discuss the inspiration behind the show, how the actors approach playing the parts based off of their bosses, and how love truly is all around us.